TWA Flight Center at JFK Airport

 The "landside" of the terminal, where passengers arrive by car, features a similar, smaller wall of glass with the main entrance doors inset.

-A view of the rear window wall in daytime also includes one of the projecting concrete tubes that connected the terminal building to the original gate area.
+A view of the rear window wall in the daytime also includes one of the projecting concrete tubes that connected the terminal building to the original gate area.
 Today they act as a bridge between the modern Jetblue terminal and the hotel, which is fully and firmly set in the 1960s "Jet Age" era.

 The imprint of the forming boards used during the concrete pour can still be seen on the interior side of the front support piers.
-The departures wing (and arrivals wing on the other end) tapers into a concrete peak that is reminiscent of Saarinen's other work, especially the Ingalls Rink at Yale, and also echoes the gravity-defying weightlessness of flight.
+The departures wing (and arrivals wing on the other end) tapers into a concrete peak reminiscent of Saarinen's other work, especially the Ingalls Rink at Yale, and also echoes the gravity-defying weightlessness of flight.

-The imprint of the forming boards can also be seen on the underside of the front shell which overhangs the main entrance and tapers into the spoon-shaped drainage scupper seen above.
+The imprint of the forming boards can also be seen on the underside of the front shell, which overhangs the main entrance and tapers into the spoon-shaped drainage scupper seen above.

 The critical reaction to the exterior design of the Flight Center has been overwhelmingly positive since its completion.
 After the building opened in 1962, Architectural Forum praised Saarinen's work as "truly fantastic" and declared he had "won" the informal design competition that the Terminal City plan had created.
 Famed New York Times architecture critic Ada Louise Huxtable called the building a "tour de force."

 Twenty-first-century critics have echoed these sentiments.
-Suzanne Stephens of Architectural Record called it a "singular temple of flight" and Stephanie Stubbs, the managing editor of AIA Architect, wrote that “the great, swooping concrete bird captured the essence of flight poised on the threshold of the Jet Age."
+Suzanne Stephens of Architectural Record called it a "singular temple of flight," and Stephanie Stubbs, the managing editor of AIA Architect, wrote that “the great, swooping concrete bird captured the essence of flight poised on the threshold of the Jet Age."